sjoseph11236/stock-portfolio-app/README.md

   - Add colors to portfolio and chart by using a possible helper function
   - Display transaction history in order and display dates.
     -Install moment possibly.
-  - Buy stock and update portfolio and transaction.
+  - Fix user portfolio on log out and refresh.

 ### SOURCES:
 https://iexcloud.io/docs/api/